Grief is a very

 bring a baby into the world -- I am her only child.

-My father Tony was my
+My father Tony was

 hero.
 He has always been a model father, and especially after mom passed away